drootz/TaskPaperTheme-TomorrowEighties/README.md

 ![Preview of a taskpaper with the Dark StyleSheet applied](https://raw.githubusercontent.com/drootz/TaskPaperTheme-TomorrowEighties/master/preview/dark.png)
 ![Preview of a taskpaper with the Light StyleSheet applied](https://raw.githubusercontent.com/drootz/TaskPaperTheme-TomorrowEighties/master/preview/light.png)

-These StyleSheets and Configuration Files for [TaskPaper](http://www.taskpaper.com) is great if:
+These StyleSheets and Configuration Files for [TaskPaper](http://www.taskpaper.com) are great if:

 * You are a "Tomorrow Night Eighties" theme enthusiast
 * You like Omnifocus style default searches